moodlehq/moodle-plugin-ci/docs/GHAFileExplained.md

     # build will be created.
 For example below 6 builds will be created in
     # total (7.2-pgsql, 7.2-mariadb, 7.3-pgsql, 7.3-mariadb, etc.).
 If we add
     # another branch, total number of builds will become 12.
+    # If you need to use PHP 7.0 and run phpunit coverage test, make sure you are
+    # using ubuntu-16.04 virtual environment in this case to have phpdbg or
+    # this version in the system.
     strategy:
       fail-fast: false
       matrix: